vmgresorts/slate-docs/source/includes/api/users/_index.md

 }
 ```

+**Authentication:** Basic

-Retreive account information for a logged in user
+Returns account information for the user currently logged in.